thatsmybis/classic-wow-item-db/README.md

 # classic-wow-item-db
-A database of classic WoW items.
+A MySQL database of classic WoW items.

 I couldn't find an easily usable database of items to put in my guild's website to help with loot management.
 So, I grabbed a database from the Light's Hope private server ([this](https://github.com/brotalnia/database/blob/master/world_full_05_october_2019.7z) file from [this](https://github.com/brotalnia/database) repo).

-There's a lot of junk and garbage and whatnot in here, so I cleaned it up a little.
+There's a lot of junk and garbage and whatnot in the unmodified data, so I cleaned it up a little.
 Removed a lot of columns I didn't need.

+To make use of this, you'll probably want a basic understanding of MySQL.
+Otherwise, you can try to copy+paste the data you find in the `db` folder and manipulate it however you want.

+To take the original (unmodified) database and clean it up, I did the following:

+1. Import into a MySQL database by running (from the command line outside of mysql) `mysql classicwowdb < /path/to/repo/db/unmodified.sql`. (you can modify the columns in `unmodified.sql` first if you want) (`classicwowdb` can be replaced with whatever your mysql database name is; you'll need to create one before you can do this)
+1. Then I went in and ran the statements found in `alters.sql`. (you can modify these to your liking)
+1. Then I exported my now modified database by running (from the command line outside of mysql) `mysqldump classicwowdb items > /path/to/repo/db/modified.sql`

 Included are a few files:

-## db/unmodified.sql
+# db/unmodified.sql
 This is all of the items I could grab from the Lights' Hope DB dump.

+# column list.txt
+This just contains all of the columns along with a piece of sample data for each column.
+The sample data is from Azuresong Mageblade.
+I did this just to get a quick idea for which columns were useful and which were useless.
+I listed which columns I decided to drop.

+# alters.sql
+This is what I did to modify that data.
+I removed a bunch of columns that were useless to me, added a few I'm going to use on my webapp, and filtered out a lot of data that I wouldn't need.
+Removed items of poor, common, uncommon, and biege (above legendary) quality.
+Removed items that require a level under 47.

+# db/modified.sql
+This is the final result, and the dataset I'm going to use from here on.
+It will still require some work, and some items will need to be added back in (such as Tidal Charm), but it's a good starting point.

+# Column Notes
-Some useful notes on some of the columns...
+Some useful notes for some of the columns...

 ### `entry` column
 This is the item's ingame ID.
 You can also use this to find the item on websites such as [classic.wowhead.com](https://classic.wowhead.com/).